onnlucky/hotel/readme.txt

 optimize: parser pexpr and others lots of branches start out the same, let them share prefix ...
 optimize: task->value by tagging as active incase of tResult or such?
 optimize: compile code by collecting all local names, use that as dict, and keep values inside run

-do the open/close correctly; do close as lazy as possible? if x: return x ... no need to close/copy

-add static initializers, until first vm is created allow tlSYM("...") tlText("...") etc.

 # missing